jasonswearingen/NotNot.AppSettings/README.md

 # NotNot.AppSettings

-Auto-generate strongly typed C# settings objects from your AppSettings.json.
+Automatically create strongly typed C# settings objects from AppSettings.json.
+Uses Source Generators.

 ## Getting Started

-1) Add a `appsettings.json` file to your project *(make sure it's coppied to the output)*.
+1) Add a `appsettings.json` file to your project *(make sure it's copied to the output)*.
 2) Install this nuget package `NotNot.AppSettings`.
 3) Build your project
 4) Use the generated `AppSettings` class in your code.
-(See example below).
+(See the example section below).

 ## How it works

-This package uses Source Generators to generate a strongly typed class from your appsettings.json file.
+During your project's build process, NotNot.AppSettings will read your `appsettings.json` and `appsettings.{environment}.json` and, using source-generators, creates a set of csharp classes that strongly types each node in the json hierarchy.

-After building your project, a strongly typed `AppSettings` class and an `AppSettingsBinder` helper/loader util will be found under the `[YourProjectRootNamespace].AppSettingsGen` namespace.
+After building your project, a strongly typed `AppSettings` class contains the strongly-typed definition, and an `AppSettingsBinder` helper/loader util will be found under the `{YourProjectRootNamespace}.AppSettingsGen` namespace.

 ## Example